flebbis/Implementing-a-new-programming-language/docs/language.md

 ```

 ### Control Flow
-FIKA supports standard control flow constructs such as `if`, `else`, `while`, and a unique `do` loop that executes a block of code a specified number of times.
+Fika supports standard control flow constructs such as `if`, `else`, `while`, and a unique `do` loop that executes a block of code a specified number of times.

 #### If Statements
 If statements are used for conditional execution of code blocks.
 The syntax is straightforward, with the condition enclosed in parentheses and the code block enclosed in curly braces.